openbmc/docs/code-update/code-update.md

-The BMC tar image contains 5 files: u-boot, kernel, ro, and rw partitions and the MANIFEST file, which contains information about the image such as the image purpose and version.
+The BMC tar image contains 5 files: u-boot, kernel, ro, and rw partitions and the MANIFEST file, which contains information about the image such as the image purpose, version, KeyType (Key type used for signature), HashType (SHA type used for key generation) and MachineName (name of machine used while building image).
 A MANIFEST file might look like
 ```
 purpose=xyz.openbmc_project.Software.Version.VersionPurpose.BMC
 version=v1.99.10
+version=2.7.0-dev
+KeyType=OpenBMC
+HashType=RSA-SHA256
+MachineName=tiogapass
 ```

 2. Transfer the generated BMC image to the BMC via one of the following